Studio Manager Tips

 Feel free to contact Janet if you have questions.

-Short Cuts for Macintosh Data Entry
+Shortcuts for Data Entry

 Fill in the current (today's) date - the easy way